 2) Learn Health & Nutritional Information

-Think of Runtastic Health Myths & Facts as a digital pocket guide filled with tidbits of knowledge.
+Think of Runtastic Health Myths & Facts [No Longer Available] as a digital pocket guide filled with tidbits of knowledge.
 The experience isn’t built around searching, but it’s easy to come across useful factoids and test yourself with quizzes.

 Do you regularly use spices in your cooking?
 Want to shop for healthier food?
 Need guidance on which drinks to pick at the bar?
 Runtastic’s app can increase your background knowledge in all of these areas and leave you better informed to make healthy choices.